Qytera-Gmbh/xray-client-node/README.md

 ## Version Specification

 Xray server and Xray cloud both have versioned API endpoints (`1.0`/`2.0` for Xray server and `v1`/`v2` for Xray cloud) with slightly different behaviour.
-By default, the clients access the latest version available for each endpoint.
+By default, the clients access the latest documented version available for each endpoint.

 You can switch between versions on a per-request basis: